-Fried catfish joins a long, sad list of regional southern dishes that are often done wrong: barbecue, grits, and fried chicken being a few other examples.
-It doesn’t need to be this way.
+Fried catfish joins a long, sad list of regional southern dishes that are often done wrong, such as barbecue, grits, and fried chicken.
+It doesn't need to be this way with fried fish.
 Frying catfish right is a pretty simple procedure, as long as you take these few suggestions to heart.
 Like anything, a fried catfish dinner recipe is a methodical process.
 Once you find your rhythm, take note of each step you took, the time you spent on it, and make it a concrete routine.
 There are few things that taste worse than poorly cooked fish.
 And, if you're like us, the last thing you'd ever want is to waste something you were lucky enough to get yourself.

 Step 1: Before You Fry

-The work you do prior to frying will be decisive.
-For frying catfish, your biggest concerns will be the size of the fillet, and careful preparation of the breading.
+The work you do during the prep time prior to frying will be decisive.
+For frying catfish fillets, your biggest concerns will be the size of the fillet, and careful preparation of the breading.

 Step 2: The Fryer

 Peanut oil is preferred, Crisco and lard are good alternatives for the peanut-allergic.
 Sources are split on whether to use a deep fryer or a dutch oven, but that's a matter of taste and what's on hand.
 You just want to make sure that you're deep frying, and that you're not using canola oil.